 Tutamen’s manufacturing journey started making emergency blankets and barbeques in Mexico.

 Founder and CEO Stephen Prior decided to sell off all assets in Mexico and start fresh in Dongguan, China, which was up and coming at the time and now is the manufacturing capital of the world.
-Initially opening a metal stamping shop with minor assemblies, we continued to grow and build our reputation as a reliable American-owned company able to compete on price while guaranteeing quality and hassle-free, high-quality shipments on time.
+Initially opening a metal stamping shop with minor assemblies, we continued to grow and build our reputation as a reliable internationally-owned company able to compete on price while guaranteeing quality and hassle-free, high-quality shipments on time.

 We acquired a plastic injection company and began producing parts in a number of different industries varying from simple commodities to high cosmetic tight tolerance parts.
 Shortly after working in plastics, we began working more closely in the design and maintenance of the tooling in order to better control process and lifetime capability of our tools.

 In 2012 we opened our first metal machining shop focused on high cosmetic parts for IoT and golfing industries.
 As our capabilities and knowledge grew, we began aggressively pursuing more complex projects where our engineering expertise allowed us to have a greater value add.
 To support fast turnaround and effective designs we started making our own plastic and metal injection molded tools and fixtures in-house.
 This has allowed us to save on cost internally as well as give discounts to customers while at the same time having greater control over the quality of tools we are able to provide.

 Tutamen establishes SHUPIN, an FDA licensed subsidiary focused on importing medical products into the USA market.